 We’ve been making baked oatmeal around my house for years.
-My kids down it like ice cream, and I get to sneak in all kinds of nutrition into it.
+My kids down it like ice cream and I get to sneak in all kinds of nutrition.
 It’s a well-rounded meal in one pan–whole grains, protein, calcium, and vegetables or fruit.
-Our favorites using old-fashioned rolled oats include Brownie Baked Oatmeal, Peanut Butter and Banana Oatmeal, and Apple Cinnamon Oatmeal.
+Our favorites (using old-fashioned rolled oats) include Brownie Baked Oatmeal, Peanut Butter and Banana Oatmeal, and Apple Cinnamon Oatmeal.

-The good news is that I recently developed this easy super healthy Baked Chocolate Steel Cut Oatmeal recipe that is a delicious start to your or your kids’ day.
+Now for the good news!
+I recently developed this easy, super healthy Baked Chocolate Steel Cut Oatmeal recipe that is a delicious start to your or your kids’ day.
 You won’t believe what goodness lies within the chocolatey sweet walls of this make-ahead baked oatmeal recipe, including even some (gasp!) spinach.
 (With the help of a high-powered blender, you can sneak just about anything into this breakfast of champions.)
 Make it the night before, stick it in the fridge, and pop it in the oven in the morning.

 But, let’s back up for a moment to ask a few important questions.